 - 2x Swift Clips

-- 2x IceVents Universal Shoulder Pads for Plate Carriers (Optional)***
+- 2x IceVents Aero Universal Shoulder Pads for Plate Carriers (optional)

 |Light + Strong||

-Using a unique and incredibly strong laser-cut, ultra-high molecular weight laminate that is 14 times stronger than steel, ICE weighs approximately one pound.
+Using a unique and incredibly strong laser-cut, high molecular weight polyethylene laminate that is 14 times stronger than steel, ICE weighs just 19 ounces.
 This makes it one of the lightest plate carriers available today.
 It is also hydrophobic, cut-resistant and abrasion resistant.

-With MAPs (MOLLE Attachment Points) and loop on both the inside and the outside of each sleeve as well as an open-bottom architecture, ICE is configured for maximum ventilation, modularity and drainage.
+With MAPs (MOLLE Attachment Points) and loop on both the inside and the outside of each sleeve as well as an open-bottom architecture (also accommodates Left Exit and Right Exit IcePlate Curve), ICE is configured for maximum ventilation, modularity and drainage.
 ICE will not retain water, even under the most intense circumstances.

 |Medium ESAPI Plate Compatible||

-ICE fits medium ESAPI plates.
+ICE fits Medium ESAPI plates.
 This design synchronizes with IcePlate Curve to create the thinnest, flattest, toughest and coldest (or hottest) system ever.
-Evaporative cooling can be added easily with IceVents.
+Evaporative cooling is facilitated by the laser-cut MAPs on the inside of the plate bag, but can also supercharged easily with IceVents.

-ICE sleeves can be stacked (via MOLLE and/or hook and loop) for streamlined carry of both ESAPI armor plates and IcePlate Curve.
-Individual ICE Sleeves can also be purchased to MOLLE onto any plate carrier on the market.
+IcePlate Sleeve (coming soon) can be stacked (via MOLLE and/or hook and loop) for streamlined carry of both/both/either/or ESAPI armor plates and IcePlate Curve.
+Individual IcePlate Sleeves can also be purchased to MOLLE onto any plate carrier on the market.
 Don/doff is easy with a flat and durable quick-release system.
-ICE also features an elastic cummerbund with four pouches for 30-round magazines, SOARescue MedMags, radios, etc.
+ICE also features an elastic cummerbund with four pouches for 30-round magazines, SOARescue MedMags, radios, etc. A MOLLE Cummerbund with side SAPI capability is in the works and will be released in late 2020.
+The ICE MOLLE Cummerbund will be backwards compatible with all ICE units.

 - Weight: Ultralight at just 19 ounces